Differentiability and Other Properties of the Cosmological Volume Function: Differentiability of the cosmological volume function

 \subsection{Corollaries}

 The first corollary implies the ones further below, and is also interesting on its own.

-\begin{corollary} Let $(M,g)$ be a spacetime with regular cosmological time $\tau_V$.
+\begin{corollary} Let $(M,g)$ be a spacetime with regular cosmological volume function $\tau_V$.
 If $p \in M$ is a point such that $I^-(p)$ contains a future Cauchy surface $\CS$, then $\tau_V$ is $C^1$ with timelike gradient in a neighborhood of $p$. \end{corollary}

 \begin{proof} Since $I^-(p) \cap \CS = \CS$ is compact, and chronological pasts are open, it is easy to infer the existence of a neighborhood $U$ of $p$ such that $\CS \subset I^-(q)$ for every $q \in U$.
 Then